gnoverse/tlin/docs/rfc/const-error-decl.md

 ## Summary

-This rule detects and reports the use of `const` for declaring errors created with `errors.New()`, which is not allowed in Go/Gno.
+This rule detects and reports the use of `const` for declaring errors created with `errors.New()`.
+The rule enforces the usage of `var` for error declarations, preventing compilation issues that arise when using `const` for error values.

 ## Motivation

 The result of `errors.New()` is not a constant value, even though the string passed to it is constant.
 Using `const` for such declarations can lead to compilation errors.
 This rule helps developers avoid this common mistake and use `var` for error declarations instead.

-## Proposed Implementation
+## Implementation

 The rule will scan all `const` declarations in the code and check if any of them use `errors.New()`.
 If found, it will report an issue suggesting to use `var` instead.